Gyou/gyou.github.io/_news/announcement_2.md

 ---
 layout: post
-title: A new work accepted by IEEE TCSS.
+title: A new work is accepted by IEEE TCSS.
 date: 2024-01-25
 inline: false
 related_posts: false